 Using an apostrophe before entering the cell value is the easiest way to tackle this issue.
 You don’t need any formula or to change anything to use this method.
 The steps for this procedure are as follows.

-- Firstly, in cell C5, type 1-2 as shown in the following image.
+- First, in cell C5, type 1-2 as shown in the following image.

-- Secondly, press Enter and you will see Excel will automatically format our input into a date.
+- Next, press Enter and you will see Excel will automatically format our input into a date.

-- Fourthly, press Enter and you will see that the format of the output is intact.
+- After that, press Enter and you will see that the format of the output is intact.

 - Finally, use the same technique in the following cells to get the desired result.